alfonsorosl/ArchLinux_install/DISK_PARTITION.md

 |[SWAP] |Linux Swap |6GiB |Swap Space: Used for virtual memory when RAM is full or for hibernation |Swap |
 |/home |Ext4 |Remainder of disk |Home Partition: Stores user files, configurations, and documents |None |

-*The /home partition is optional but*
+*The /home partition is optional but recommended for modularity*

 First to check your storage device's name input in terminal:
 ```sh